syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

       - ``values`` |nbsp| -- |nbsp| the ordered list of values.
 Floating point syntax and uniform are supported.
-The number of values must be equal to the number of initializeable operands of all instructions that this regex matches.
+The number of values must be equal to the number of initializable operands of all instructions that this regex matches.
 Also you can specify each value via valuegram, the same way as in the **histograms** and **imm-hist**.